-From factory structure planning to process design
+From factory structure planning, warehouse planning to process design, tender management & change management

 For many companies, their own location and the value created there represent the core of corporate activity.
 There are many challenges here, challenges that are essential for the successful development of business.
 Topics range from factory structure planning and warehouse planning to material flow design, on through to process design.
 Depending on individual requirements, other aspects such as a structured tender management or start-up support can be crucial for success.
 Personnel, a cross-sectional function that affects all areas of a location, deserves special attention.
 As part of organizational development and change management, employees have to be incorporated into the change process and actively advance the implementation.
 This results in greater acceptance of the measures and therefore secures their long-term success.
 In addition to these topics, the potential of automation and digitalization should always be considered, and technical innovations in every phase checked with regard to their rationale and applicability.